The Wreckage of Philosophy: Carlo Michelstaedter and the Limits of Bourgeois Thought

 Valerio Cappozzo, Assistant Professor, Department of Modern Languages, University of Mississippi

-Author InformationMimmo Cangiano is Assistant Professor of Italian Studies at The Hebrew University of Jerusalem.
+Author InformationMimmo Cangiano is an assistant professor in the Department of Romance and Latin American Studies at The Hebrew University of Jerusalem.

 Table of contents

-4. The Persuasion-Rhetoric’s Dialectic: History and Social Being
+4 The Persuasion–Rhetoric Dialectic: History and Social Being

 Conclusion: The Limits of Bourgeois Thought: Persuasion and Rhetoric and History and Class Consciousness